grafana/agent/docs/scraping-service.md

 configs must be passed to the API for the Agent to start scraping metrics.
 See [the docker-compose Scraping Service Example](../example/README.md) for how to run a Scraping Service Agent cluster locally.

+## agentctl

+`agentctl` is a tool included with this repository that helps users to interact with the new Config Management API.
+The `agentctl config-sync` subcommand uses all YAML files as a source of truth and syncs their contents with the API.
+Entries in the API not in the synced directly will be deleted.

+`agentctl` is distributed in binary form with each release and as a Docker container with the `grafana/agentctl` image.
+Tanka configurations that utilize `grafana/agentctl` and sync a set of configurations to the API are planned for the future.